Progress

 Changes of indicator

-At annual meeting of the initiative on May 3 2016 the following changes of monitoring protocol in parts b and c were approved.
+At the annual general meeting on May 3, 2016, the following changes in the monitoring protocol were approved.

-The changes are made in order to add stock variables rather than measure only flow variables.
-At the initiative's annual meeting in 2015 Jón Skafti Gestsson talked about the importance of monitoring stock variables.
-The group that discussed this indicator afterwards suggested these changes.
+The changes are made to add stock variables rather than measure only flow variables.
+At the initiative's annual meeting 2015, Jón Skafti Gestsson talked about the importance of monitoring stock variables.
+The group that discussed this indicator afterward suggested these changes.

-This indicator was originally number 13.1c.
-It was then named Tourism Levels and can be found under that number in documents of the project from 2005 and 2006.
+This indicator was initially number 13.1c.
+It was then named Tourism Levels and can be found under that number in the project documents from 2005 and 2006.

 The indicator number has been changed twice.